Psychologist for Health, Performance and Life

 What therapeutic approaches do you use?

-Lydia is experienced in Cognitive Behaviour Therapy (CBT), Acceptance and Commitment Therapy (ACT), Mindfulness, Eye Movement Desensitisation Processing (EMDR), Specialist Supportive Clinical Management (SSCM), sport psychology, family therapy, and Motivational Interviewing.
+Lydia is experienced in Cognitive Behaviour Therapy (CBT), Acceptance and Commitment Therapy (ACT), Mindfulness, Schema Therapy, Eye Movement Desensitisation Processing (EMDR), Specialist Supportive Clinical Management (SSCM) for eating disorders, sport psychology, family therapy, and Motivational Interviewing.

 Who do you work with?